 Throughout this post we’ve covered what it takes to get started with retail arbitrage.
 I’d like to close with a few tips and thoughts from someone who has gone through the process before.

 The first thing that I would say is that if trying retail arbitrage sounds good to you, give it a shot!
+Don’t spend a ton of money on the front end and take your own product photos.

 You can test the retail arbitrage strategies that are laid out in this post in just a few hours, and going through that process should be eye opening.